Advanced Group Settings

 Simultaneous Distribution

 If you choose Simultaneous distribution, calls will ring all available people in each Priority Box (1, 2 or 3) at the same time before calling those in the next box, until the call is answered.
-The people in each Priority Box will be called for the Call time per attempt.
+The people in each Priority Box will be called for the Ring time per person.
 If people are set to away, they are moved down one Priority Box.

 Balanced Distribution

 If you choose Balanced distribution, calls will ring one person at a time.
 The first person will be the person from Priority Box 1 who is currently available and has waited for the longest time since they were on a call.
 If this person doesn’t answer, the person with the next longest wait time will be called.
 Once all of the people in Priority Box 1 have been called, those in Priority Box 2 will be attempted.
-Calls attempts will be made to the number of people equal to the Maximum number of attempts before voicemail.
+Calls attempts will be made to each person in turn until the Total ringing time has been reached.
 Calls are not automatically distributed to people whose status is currently Red (on a call or busy) or Grey (offline or invisible).

-Depending on the Call distribution mode that you have selected, this setting decides how many times we attempt the call before sending it to voicemail.
+Depending on the Call distribution mode that you have selected, this setting decides how long the call will ring before it is sent to voicemail.

 If you choose Balanced distribution, this setting will limit the number of people that we’ll attempt to call before sending the call to voicemail.
 This prevents the call having to go through all of your people before getting the opportunity to leave a voicemail.